The Beth Lists

 Picture

 The tourists are easy to spot in their flip-flops and sunburns.
-(I choose to be amused instead of annoyed by the combination of white cloths and tacky tee shirts.)
-In the past Don and I have marveled at the skill of the professional waiters in their black vests and ties, maneuvering around the tables with martini glasses and trays of steaming seafood.
+(I choose to be amused instead of annoyed, by the combination of tablecloths and tacky t-shirts) In the past Don and I have marveled at the skills of professional waiters in their black vests and ties, maneuvering around the tables with martini glasses and trays of steaming seafood.
 But it was a quiet evening at Gaido's.
-Good, maybe Don and I could spend more time chatting with our waiter and learn more about the history of this Galveston icon.
+Good, maybe Don and I could spend more time chatting with our waiter and learning more about the history of this Galveston icon.

 Cheers to Carl